 We offer young people Skills, Resources and Opportunities to take the next steps in their learning journey.
 As a result they often return to formal education or improve their current attainment level, achieving more formal qualifications.

-Effective change is a collaborative, inclusive and participatory process and to this end we work in close partnership with Aberdeen City Council, families and key individuals to engage with young people on a 1:1 basis, through group work and supported work experience opportunities.
+Effective change is a collaborative, inclusive and participatory process and to this end we work in close partnership with Aberdeen City Council, partner organisations in RAFT*, families and key individuals to engage with young people on a 1:1 basis, through group work and supported work experience opportunities.

 We focus on strengths not labels, creating hope and optimism.